 Please note that the costs attributed to the kitchens in this gallery are estimates only.
 However, since we routinely design and build luxury kitchens both as renovations and in luxury new homes we build, the prices are accurate.

-Gray cabinets with a brown wood island, dark gray chairs, glass pendant lighting, stainless appliances.
+Gray cabinets with a brown wood island, dark gray chairs, glass pendant lighting, stainless appliances makes for a design that ranks high among luxury kitchens.
 Polished concrete floors.
 White quartz countertops.
 White trim, doors and ceilings.
 Recessed LED lighting.
 Gray walls.
 Huge room with french doors.
 Mirrored backsplash.
 Chrome hardware.
 Top of the line everything.

 White Shaker Cabinets